Yudaya Nakayenze

-Yudaya Nakayenze (born 4 June 1997) is a Ugandan professional footballer who plays as a midfielder for the Uganda women's national team.
+Yudaya Nakayenze (born 4 June 1997) is a Ugandan professional footballer who plays as a midfielder for Greek club Ergotelis and the Uganda women's national team.

 International career

 On 21 July 2018, Nakayenze scored a 75th minute winning goal via a header for Uganda as they defeated Ethiopia by 2–1 in the 2018 CECAFA Women's Championship in Rwanda.

 Nakayenze featured for the Ugandan national team during the 2016 and 2018 CECAFA Women's championship.
 She also played in the 2020 Tokyo Olympics Qualifiers against Ethiopia.

+She also featured for the Ugandan national team during the 2022 Africa Women Cup of Nations in Morocco.